gaultier/blog/kahns_algorithm.md

 Graphs and algorithms operating on them do not have to be complicated.
 Using an adjacency matrix and Kahn's algorithm, we can achieve a lot with little and it remains simple.

-There are many ways to optimize the code in this article; the point was not to write the most efficient code, but to showcase in the clearest, simplest way possible, to detect cycles and store a graph/tree in memory and in a database.
+There are many ways to optimize the code in this article; the point was not to write the most efficient code, but to showcase in the clearest, simplest way possible to detect cycles and store a graph/tree in memory and in a database.

 If you want to play with the code here and try to make it faster, go at it!